Humor Ha ha haaa

 The letter on Aug.
 23 by Bill Weller is a prime example of entitlement and why our taxes are so high.
 I’ve been saying for years that libraries should no longer be on the tax roles and under the burden of the taxpayer.
 I’m not saying libraries are not useful, because they are.
 I know there are many advocates for libraries, but it should no longer be the responsibility of the taxpayer to supply people with books, videos, computer cafes, and personal entertainment.
-Most schools have libraries, so your kids already have access to the books they need and we all know who pays for the schools.

 But here’s the thing: Unless you’re stuck in some sort of weird literary torture chamber, nobody is ever going to inject you with library book juice.
 And modern scientists say that just curling up with a book is not enough to make you sick.

 “I have never heard of anyone catching anything from a library book,” infectious disease specialist Michael Z. David told the Wall Street Journal.
 David says that viruses and bacteria can indeed live on the pages of library books, but that the risk of actual infection is very, very low.